John-W-Stevens/Viper/README.md

 - Provides optional ready-made CRUD functionality for each model.
 If selected, this option will do the following (I use a hypothetical "Book" model for this example):
     - Create the following routes (3x GET and 3x POST):
-        - HttpGet("/books")               -> Returns Books.cshtml (Displays all a table of all books in the database)
+        - HttpGet("/books")               -> Returns Books.cshtml (Displays a table of all books in the database)
         - HttpGet("/book/bookId")         -> Returns a Read/Update/Delete page for One Single Book
         - HttpGet("/create-a-book")       -> Returns CreateBookForm.cshtml
         - HttpPost("/book")               -> Submits a Create Book request